TehMuffinMoo/ibPS/docs/NIOS/Tools/Convert-RecordsToBloxOne.md

 ```

 ### -DNSView
-This provides a way to override the BloxOne DNS View name which will be used when converting.
+This provides a way to override the Universal DDI DNS View name which will be used when converting.
 By default, the NIOS Network View name is used.

 ```yaml